 Discovery involves interrogatories, depositions, and document requests.
 These processes are aimed toward learning about the relevant facts of the case as well as getting financial documents.

-If custody is involved, a court will order custody mediation to encourage the spouses to reach a settlement outside of court.
-If the property division is involved, mediation will be required prior to an actual trial.
+If custody is involved, a court will order custody mediation to encourage the spouses to settle outside of court.
+If the property division is involved, mediation will be required before an actual trial.
 If mediation is unsuccessful, the case will move to trial.

 The parties present their arguments and evidence at trial.
 The judge listens to the case, deliberates, and delivers a ruling.
 There can be a temporary hearing for custody, child support, and spousal support, as well as a final trial on those issues and property division.